dougiefresh49/gulp-material-docs/README.md

   };
   ```

 ###### [favicon] {string}
-  The path to your .ico file used for the title icon of the docs site.
+  - The path to your .ico file used for the title icon of the docs site.
-  Give the full path from the root of the docs folder.

   Example: Given the folder structure...
   ```js